Last modified: Dec. 14, 2024, 3:47 p.m.

 Head brownish; forewing ground colour brown, pattern consisting of a short white basal line, four costal and four (sometimes a fifth very small) dorsal white striae, the first and second pair usually merged to form a transversal band.

 A whitish tentiform mine on the underside of a leaf, one large and many small longitudinal folds.
 When the mine is constructed in a small leaf, it might occupy the entire leaf surface, in such cases the leaf is very much contorted.
-The black frass is concentrated in one side of the mine.
+The black frass is concentrated on one side of the mine.

 See also gracillariidae.net and bladmineerders.be.